‘Black Adam,’ with Dwayne Johnson, debuts with $67M

 “It’s all about making good movies.
 It’s all about finding the right scripts,” said Goldstein.
 “Our studio is definitely going through a major revamping of our production leadership and style and approach.
 I think that we’ll be able to crack this nut.
 We’re definitely focused in on doing that.”

 “Ticket to Paradise,” the Bali-set romantic comedy starring Julia Roberts and George Clooney, proved smart counterprogramming.
 The Universal Pictures release debuted with $16.3 million, well above recent sales for rom-coms, which have struggled in recent years at the box office.
+The film is already a hit abroad, where it’s been in release for the last month, accruing $80.2 million in ticket sales.

 Earlier this month, Universal’s R-rated “Bros,” an LGBTQ milestone in the genre, debuted with a disappointing $4.8 million.
 “Ticket to Paradise” had a notable advantage in its two stars, and appealed particularly to older audiences; 64% of ticket buyers were 35 and up, the studio said.

 “It became an event film for all audiences this weekend but especially for older audiences that can be difficult to get into theaters,” said Jim Orr, head of distribution for Universal.
 “We all know this is a demographic group that doesn’t exactly run out to see films opening weekend.
 That gives us great encouragement for the weeks and months ahead.”